A Quiet Change with Big Impact

 Starlink had previously been denied a license to operate in South Africa under Section 9(2)(b) of the Electronic Communications Act, which requires 30% black ownership for telecom service providers.
 However, last week, Communications Minister Solly Malatsi proposed a new policy direction that would allow companies like Starlink to operate based on the economic value they add, rather than their racial ownership structure.

-According to the department’s proposal, universal internet access has become so vital to public welfare that it outweighs the existing racial equity provisions.
-The proposal even cites World Bank data showing that a 10% increase in broadband participation could boost South Africa’s GDP by 1.2%.
-The department frames this as one of the most extensive empowerment programmes in the country’s history, ironically, by bypassing the very empowerment laws that have dominated for two decades.
+According to the department’s proposal, universal internet access has become so vital to public welfare that it now outweighs existing racial equity provisions.
+The proposal cites World Bank data showing that a 10% increase in broadband participation could boost South Africa’s GDP by 1.2%.
+The department frames this as one of the most extensive empowerment programs in the country’s history, ironically, by bypassing the very empowerment laws that have dominated South Africa for the past two decades.

 Why the Sudden Shift?